Ravens' endgame: Uphold tradition of excellence on defense

 “I feel like last year, they were saying that our defense was too old, and that we couldn’t do anything and blah, blah, blah," safety Tony Jefferson said.
 "Now, those guys are gone.
 We’re not really worried about that.
 We’re trying to be the best in the league, so whatever that takes, whatever that holds, we’re trying to do.
 ‘Harbs’ [John Harbaugh] said it best: ‘How good are you trying to be?
 You just have to be the best in the world.’
 That’s what we’re trying to do.”

-Ngata, who retired as a Raven last month, recalled the first time he learned about what the level of effort it takes to be part of this defensive tradition.
+Ngata, who retired last month as a Raven, recalled the first time he learned about the level of effort required to be part of this defensive tradition.
 In his first training camp, he hit the wrong gap and started walking because the ball was all the way on the other sideline.
 As Adalius Thomas was running past him, the veteran linebacker shouted to Ngata, "Run to the ball."

 "Ever since then, I just ran to the ball," Ngata said.
 "That’s when I’m like, ‘OK, if I can just run to the ball all the time, I’m a part of this defense.’"

-What the Ravens are losing this offseason with Suggs (Arizona Cardinals), Mosley (New York Jets), Weddle (Los Angeles Rams) and Smith (Green Bay Packers) amounts to 3,134 snaps, 252 tackles and immeasurable leadership.
+What the Ravens are losing this season with Suggs (Arizona Cardinals), Mosley (New York Jets), Weddle (Los Angeles Rams) and Smith (Green Bay Packers) amounts to 3,134 snaps, 252 tackles and immeasurable leadership.

-Others suggest change was needed.
+Some suggest change was needed.
 Suggs and Smith combined for four sacks in the final nine games, Weddle failed to record an interception last season, and Mosley failed to hold up in pass defense.

-"There are a lot of stories you’ve seen about new faces on the Ravens," cornerback Marlon Humphrey said, "But you guys see a lot of new faces, and I see a lot of new opportunities."
+"There are a lot of stories you’ve seen about new faces on the Ravens," cornerback Marlon Humphrey said.
+"But you guys see a lot of new faces, and I see a lot of new opportunities."

 Even with the loss of Weddle, the Ravens should have one of the best secondaries in the NFL (and possibly team history) with the addition of ballhawk Earl Thomas.
-With Mosley gone, Patrick Onwuasor is carrying over last season's strong finish and can be heard more as one of the new vocal leaders.
-Without Suggs and Smith, Martindale believes the pass rush can become even more multiple with the different body types and styles of third-rounder Jaylon Ferguson and veteran additions Pernell McPhee and Shane Ray.
+With Mosley gone, Patrick Onwuasor is looking to carry over last season's strong finish and can be heard more as one of the new vocal leaders.
+Without Suggs and Smith, Martindale believes the pass rush can become even more dynamic with the different body types and styles of third-rounder Jaylon Ferguson and veteran additions Pernell McPhee and Shane Ray.

 When Martindale spoke to reporters after Wednesday's minicamp practice, he proclaimed, "We are a fast, fast defense."